The CGLMP Bell Inequalities: Appendix - Quantum Measurement Processes Replicating - Four Observables

-Next we consider the \emph{second} possibility for what happens in quantum theory in a measurement process that replicates the classical measurement process on which $P(A_{1}=j,B_{1}=l)$ is based when observables $A_{1},B_{1}$ resulting in outcomes $j,l$ are measured \emph{first}, followed by measurement of $A_{2},B_{2}$ leading to outcomes $l,m$, which are then left unrecorded.
+Next we consider a \emph{third} possibility for what happens in quantum theory in a measurement process that replicates the classical measurement process on which $P(A_{1}=j,B_{1}=l)$ is based when observables $A_{1},B_{1}$ resulting in outcomes $j,l$ are measured \emph{first}, followed by measurement of $A_{2},B_{2}$ leading to outcomes $l,m$, which are then left unrecorded.

 After the first measurement the original density operator $\widehat{\rho }$ changes to $\widehat{\rho }^{\&}$ where (see Sect 8.3.1 in Ref \cite {Copenhagen})